gigabytedevelopers/CometOTP/README.md

 It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.
 Simply scan the QR code and login with the generated 6-digit code.

-This is a fork of the great OTP Authenticator app written by Bruno Bierbaumer, which has sadly been inactive since 2015.
-All credit for the original version goes to Bruno.

-## Help wanted:
-I currently don't have that much time to spend developing CometOTP, so any contributions are always welcome.
-Don't worry, I will still continue to develop CometOTP it will just slow down from the incredible speed I had going in the beginning.

 ## Features:

  * Free and Open-Source